One-child policy: Rural responses

-The rural population responded differently.
-Though the one child limit was enforced on urban residents, mothers of a daughter in several rural provinces were allowed to have a single additional birth (a "1.5-child" policy) and families in remote areas a second or third child.
-After the collective co-ops were dismantled and decollectivization took place, children had an exceptional value in the eyes of their parents.
-The elder parents needed their children to farm the contract lands and sustain their daily needs.
-Due to the inherent patrilocal nature of marriage, daughters were expected to contribute labor in their husband’s houses.
-Sons, in this case, were greatly treasured.
-The one-child policy came in conflict with the rural incentives to give birth to sons.
-And when such wishes collided with the government official’s mission to limit childbirth, social conflicts happened.
+The rural population was more resistant to the policy and variations upon the policy were permitted.
+Mothers of a daughter in several rural provinces were allowed to have a single additional child (a "1.5-child" policy) and families in remote areas a second or third child.
+After collective co-ops were dismantled and decollectivization took place, children became more valued by their parents, as a source of agricultural production, and as a source of the care required by ageing parents.
+Due to the inherently patrilocal nature of marriage, it was expected that daughters would leave their parents and contribute labor to their husbands' households.
+The consequent preference for sons came into conflict with the one-child policy and government enforcement of this policy.

-In order to implement the policy, coercive measures were taken at times.
-Women had their pregnancies terminated if it was an over-quota pregnancy.
-Sterilization of women also happened to prevent their future pregnancies.
+Coercive enforcement measures were taken, and included abortions of "over-quota" pregnancies, and sterilization of women.
 This led to a series of physical conflicts with the government cadres who were assigned to enforce the policy in a specific rural area.
 Rural families wished to add sons to their families in order to contribute to agricultural production.
 But the cadres came on the way in conflict with them.
 Many cadres were middle-aged women who went through the collective period when childbearing was encouraged.
 They experienced continuous childbearing, and so were strongly supportive of the one-child policy.
 When these two distinct groups disapproved of each other, conflicts came.
 More than that, rural families that were desperate to have a son would abuse women who could not give birth to one.
-They also abandoned infant girls and even engaged in activities of infanticide.
+They also abandoned infant girls and even engaged in infanticide.
 As a result, societal relationships were tense within families and also between the cadres and people.

+Since the 1990s, rural policy violations decreased sharply.
+Anthropologist Yan Yunxiang attributes this decrease to greater acceptance of family planning among the new generation of parents, as well as their increased prioritization of material comforts and individual happiness.